The Portland Remodel ReviewAn editorial resource for Portland homeowners

 Guide · Whole Home

-A whole-home renovation in Portland is a different undertaking than a single-room remodel.
-It reworks how an entire house lives — circulation, light, systems, and finishes — usually all at once.
-Done well, it is the most transformative thing you can do to a home short of building new.
-Done poorly, it is the most expensive way to create regret.
-This guide explains how the good ones come together.
+A whole-home renovation in Portland is a different animal from a single-room remodel.
+It reworks how an entire house lives — circulation, light, systems, finishes — usually all at once.
+Done well, it's the most transformative thing you can do to a house short of building new.
+Done badly, it's an expensive way to manufacture regret.
+This guide is about how the good ones come together.

 Design-build: one team, one contract

-For projects of this scope, the design-build model is the single most important decision.
-Instead of hiring an architect, bidding the drawings, and hoping the builder's numbers match the design, one team carries the project from first sketch to final punch list.
-Budget and design stay aligned throughout, change orders shrink, and you have a single point of accountability when something needs a decision — which, on a whole-home project, is constantly.
+For a project this size, design-build is the decision that matters most.
+Instead of hiring an architect, bidding the drawings, and hoping the builder's numbers match the design, one team carries the work from first sketch to final punch list.
+Budget and design stay in sync, change orders shrink, and you have one party to call when something needs a decision, which on a whole-home job is constantly.

 Phasing and living through it

 Most whole-home renovations mean moving out for some or all of the construction.
-A realistic plan accounts for where you'll live, how the work is sequenced, and how long-lead items — windows, custom cabinetry, specialty stone — are ordered so they arrive when needed rather than stalling the schedule.
+A realistic plan accounts for where you'll live, how the work is sequenced, and when the long-lead items get ordered (windows, custom cabinetry, specialty stone) so they arrive on time instead of stalling the job.
 Clear sequencing is what keeps a 6–12 month project from drifting.

 Structure, systems and energy

-The work you don't see often matters most: re-supporting the house when walls come down, updating knob-and-tube wiring and old plumbing, adding insulation and modern HVAC, and improving the building envelope against Portland's wet winters.
-These upgrades are invisible in photos but define how the home performs for decades.
+The work you don't see usually matters most: re-supporting the house when walls come down, replacing knob-and-tube wiring and old plumbing, adding insulation and modern HVAC, and tightening the building envelope against Portland's wet winters.
+None of it shows up in photos, and all of it decides how the house performs for the next few decades.

 Preserving character in older homes

-Many of Portland's most desirable houses — the Tudors and Foursquares of Irvington, Laurelhurst and Alameda, the mid-century homes of the West Hills — are worth renovating precisely because of their character.
-The craft is in modernizing layout, systems and energy performance while keeping the millwork, proportions, and period details that give these homes their value.
+Many of Portland's most sought-after houses, the Tudors and Foursquares of Irvington, Laurelhurst, and Alameda, the mid-century homes of the West Hills, are worth renovating because of their character.
+The craft is in modernizing the layout, systems, and energy performance while keeping the millwork, proportions, and period details that carry the value.

 Budget, timeline and permits

 Whole-home renovations in Portland generally start in the mid six figures and rise with square footage and structural complexity.
 Construction commonly runs 6–12 months after design and permitting.
-These projects involve significant City of Portland permitting; a design-build firm in the FIR (Field Issuance Remodel) Program can streamline qualifying inspections and help protect the schedule.
+These projects involve serious City of Portland permitting, and a design-build firm in the FIR (Field Issuance Remodel) Program can get qualifying inspections done in the field, which protects the schedule.
+For cost-per-square-foot ranges and where the budget goes, see our whole-home renovation cost guide and our guide to the FIR program.

-Many whole-home projects fold in a new kitchen and bathrooms, and some add an ADU.
-To discuss scope for your home, LUX Construction can walk the project with you — start on our contact page.
+Most design-driven whole-home projects fold in a new kitchen and bathrooms as part of the larger plan.
+To talk through scope for your house, LUX Construction can walk the project with you.
+Start on our contact page.

 Frequently asked questions